 $5,882 will build ten large fruit nurseries capable of sheltering 300 young trees each.

 $6,000 will enable the construction annually of nursery domes for tender seedlings.

-Prayer RequestsPlease pray with Drs.
-Anita and Rick Gutierrez that this project will promote health and build futures by creating economic opportunities for impoverished South Africans.
+Prayer RequestsPray that this project will promote health and provide more economic stability for South Africans.